wmo-im/wis2box/docs/source/how-wis2node-works.rst

 How wis2node works
 ==================

+wis2node is implemented in the spirit of the `Twelve-Factor App methodology`_.

 wis2node is a `Docker`_ and `Python`_-based platform with the capabilities for centres to integrate their data holdings and publish them to the WMO Information System with a plug and play capability supporting